 Every doctoral degree program requires the completion of an approved dissertation that demonstrates the student's ability to perform original, independent research and constitutes a distinct contribution to knowledge in the principal field of study.
 You will work with your Faculty Adviser throughout the dissertation writing process.
 Students are required to submit the final draft of their dissertation to their Doctoral Committee one month prior to UCLA Graduate Division's filing deadlines for review and approval.
-To file your dissertation, please visit Graduate Division's website for more information: https://grad.ucla.edu/academics/graduate-study/file-your-thesis-or-dissertation/
+To file your dissertation, please visit Graduate Division's website, where you can find more information about the process: https://grad.ucla.edu/academics/graduate-study/file-your-thesis-or-dissertation/